solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 2. **Max Buffer Size**
 3. **Canopy Depth**

-Let's take a brief overview of each parameters.
+Let's take a brief overview of each parameter.

 #### Max Depth